fasiha/ebisu/README.md

 **Data model** For each fact in your quiz app, you store a model representing a prior distribution.
 This is a 3-tuple: `(alpha, beta, t)` and you can create a default model for all newly learned facts with `ebisu.defaultModel`.
 (As detailed in the [Choice of initial model parameters](#choice-of-initial-model-parameters) section, `alpha` and `beta` define a Beta distribution on this fact’s recall probability `t` time units after it’s most recent review.)

-**Predict a fact’s current recall probability** `ebisu.predictRecall(prior: tuple, tnow: float) -> float` where `prior` is this fact’s model and `tnow` is the current time elapsed since this fact’s most recent review. `tnow` may be any unit of time, as long as it is consistent with the half life's unit of time.
+**Predict a fact’s current recall probability** `ebisu.predictRecall(prior: tuple, tnow: float) -> float` where `prior` is this fact’s model and `tnow` is the current time elapsed since this fact’s most recent review. `tnow` may be any unit of time, as long as it is consistent with the half life’s unit of time.
 The value returned by `predictRecall` is a probability between 0 and 1.

 **Update a fact’s model with quiz results** `ebisu.updateRecall(prior: tuple, success: int, total: int, tnow: float) -> tuple` where `prior` and `tnow` are as above, and where `success` is the number of times the student successfully exercised this memory during the current review session out of `total` times—this way your quiz app can review the same fact multiple times in one sitting!
 The returned value is this fact’s new prior model—the old one can be discarded.